Sussex-Neuroscience/academic-kickstart/content/authors/andre/_index.md

 ---
 # Display name
-name: Sussex Neuroscience
+name: Andre Maia Chagas

 # Username (this should match the folder name)
 authors:
-- admin
+- andre

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role:

 # Organizations/Affiliations
 organizations:
-- name: University of Sussex
+- name: Sussex Neuroscience
   url: "http://www.sussex.ac.uk/sussexneuroscience/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm interested in making research and education more accessible with open source tools.

 interests:
 - Open Science